 - 4.1 Appendix 4 to this report is the draft budget scenario for the next three years.
-The effects of budget variations in 2017/18 already approved by Executive are included.
+The effects of budget variations in 2018/19 already approved by Executive are included.
 Future savings expected from the Strata partnership have been fed into the plan.
-The increasing cost reductions from the management restructure are included.
+The increasing cost reductions from the previous management restructures, recent changes and interim arrangements are included.
 The plan also includes the significant ongoing returns from Market Walk. - 4.2 Proposed fees and charges draft income totals for each service are shown at appendix 5.
-An increase of £319,000 in income is anticipated for next year.
+An increase of £368,000 in income is anticipated for next year.
 Detailed recommended fees and charges will be available on the website early in January via the members' newsletter.
-There are minimal changes proposed for leisure charges with a small change in income for next year. - 4.3 Car parking charges are proposed to increase to give extra income of £125,000 which equates to an increase of 3.6%.
+There are minimal changes proposed for leisure charges with a small change in income for next year. - 4.3 Car parking charges are proposed to increase to give extra income of £57,000 which equates to an increase of 1.6%.
 This will help towards inflation and in particular the rates increase arising from the revaluation that mostly affects car parks.
-The main changes are a 10p increase in the majority of the car parks and no increase in the majority of the parking permits as these were increased substantially last year. - 4.4 The successful opt in green waste subscription of £35, or £30 for those on benefit continues.
-This rate is less than that being charged by other Devon authorities and Cornwall.
-The scheme is now fully rolled out with over 33% take up and £750,000 income expected for next year. - 4.5 The Localism Act introduced the power for the Secretary of State to set principles each year under which council tax increases are determined as excessive.
+The main changes have been to increase charges generally across the majority of car parks.
+This includes the permits which were not increased last year.
+However to support the town centres it is proposed to reduce the parking charges in these areas up to one hour. - 4.4 The successful opt in green waste subscription has been increased by £5, the first increase since its introduction.
+The revised fee continues to be below the national average and the average charge within Devon. - 4.5 The Localism Act introduced the power for the Secretary of State to set principles each year under which council tax increases are determined as excessive.
 This can apply to Teignbridge, County, Fire, Police, or towns and parishes.
-For the current year limits were set for all but towns and parishes with a referendum being triggered if districts had an increase of 2% and above AND above £5. - 4.6 In all such cases Teignbridge has to make the arrangements to hold a local referendum for residents.
+For the current year limits continue to be set for all but towns and parishes with a referendum being triggered if districts had an increase of 3% and above AND above £5. - 4.6 In all such cases Teignbridge has to make the arrangements to hold a local referendum for residents.
 Costs can be recovered from the relevant precepting authority.
-The Provisional 2018/19 Local Government Finance Settlement increased the trigger limit for districts by 1% so that they would be allowed increases of less than 3% or up to and including £5 whichever is the higher.
-This is not the case for town and parish councils.
 The Government expects town and parish councils to demonstrate restraint when setting precept increases.
 They will be looking for clear evidence of how the sector is responding to this challenge, mitigating increases by the use of reserves where they are not earmarked for other purposes or for 'invest to save' projects which will lower ongoing costs.
-Any controls for town and parish councils are to be deferred for 3 years subject to these conditions being adhered to.
+Any controls for town and parish councils are deferred subject to these conditions being adhered to.